 Moving up the scale are the 200-yen fried tofu (atsuage), fukubukuro (a bag of tofu skin filled with chopped vegetables), and a peppery ganmodoki tofu cake.
 A surprising treat here is the 300-yen hotate (scallop), which to my surprise was very lightly cooked, leaving it juicy and tender.
 It was only outdone by a heavenly sheet of silky yuba (skin of soy milk), which at 450 yen was one of the most expensive oden items.

-In addition to a very complete assortment of oden, Ohdako serves some offbeat izakaya dishes, such as fresh okra with ginger bud, kombu seaweed with herring roe, and seaweed with jellyfish strips (all 500 yen).
+In addition to a very complete assortment of oden, Odako serves some offbeat izakaya dishes, such as fresh okra with ginger bud, kombu seaweed with herring roe, and seaweed with jellyfish strips (all 500 yen).

-Low prices like these for such great food and sake have made Ohdako quite popular, and to secure a seat it is best to arrive before 6:30pm.
+Low prices like these for such great food and sake have made Odako quite popular, and to secure a seat it is best to arrive before 6:30pm.
 Though there are counters and seats on two floors, the best action is at the first-floor counter, embedded in which is the large octagonal oden cauldron (for want of a better word), where you can see what your selections will be.